 DPH developed the Nursing Home Survey Performance Tool that evaluates 132 items that have been reviewed during the last three surveys (44 selected items on each survey) and provides other facility data.
 You can call the DPH at (617) 753-8000 to obtain survey information on facilities for which no results are available.

-CMS developed Nursing Home Compare (NHC), an information tool that uses a Five-Star Quality Rating System for nursing homes based on three sources of data: health inspections, staffing, and quality measures.
+CMS developed Care Compare (previously called Nursing Home Compare) as an information tool for consumers.
+Care Compare uses a Five-Star Quality Rating System for nursing homes based on three sources of data: health inspections, staffing, and quality measures.

-NHC is easy-to-use and provides a lot of information, but it should not be the only factor in your decision.
+Care Compare is easy-to-use and provides a wide range of information, but it should not be the only factor in your decision.
 It is important to note:

-- NHC Staffing levels are reported by the nursing home itself and are not checked for accuracy.
+- Care Compare Staffing levels, while based on payroll records, are reported by the nursing home and are not checked for accuracy.